renec-chain/renec/docs/src/staking/stake-accounts.md

 #### Destroying a Stake Account

-Like other types of accounts on the Solana network, a stake account that has a balance of 0 SOL is no longer tracked.
+Like other types of accounts on the Renec network, a stake account that has a balance of 0 RENEC is no longer tracked.
 If a stake account is not delegated and all of the tokens it contains are withdrawn to a wallet address, the account at that address is effectively destroyed, and will need to be manually re-created for the address to be used again.

 #### Viewing Stake Accounts

-Stake account details can be viewed on the [Solana Explorer](http://explorer.solana.com/accounts) by copying and pasting an account address into the search bar.
+Stake account details can be viewed on the [Renec Explorer](http://explorer.renec.foundation/accounts) by copying and pasting an account address into the search bar.